danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 When I've brought up the fact that these kind of "on the spot" puzzle solving skills are not required in actual engineering work, recruiters have acknowledged this, and then said "you should spend time practicing".
 Here's an example [practice list](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions) that was recommended.
 Does it really make sense to have someone spend precious free time practicing for a test that doesn't even assess the actual skills needed for the job?

 Multiply this time by all the engineers looking for a new role, say every few years, spending weeks on these practice exercises.
-How many more valuable things could have been achieved with all this time?
-Given that someone has some free time to dedicate to technical extra-curricular activities, I can think of more valuable and enjoyable things to be doing, for example:
+Given that someone has free time to dedicate to technical extra-curricular activities, I can think of more meaningful things to be doing such as:

 - Taking online courses to learn a new skill.
 - Reading technical books.
-- Building side projects to explore a new tech stack or solve an [actual problem](https://syntax.fm/show/119/hasty-treat-better-living-through-side-projects).
+- Building a side project to solve an [actual problem](https://syntax.fm/show/119/hasty-treat-better-living-through-side-projects).
 - Volunteering to build software for an charitable organization.
 - Writing technical articles, tutorials, create a course etc. to share knowledge.